Hysteria Project 2 Review—How Many Deaths Can You Endure?

 Going back to the game, it is indeed immersive if you are able to chain several scenes without getting stuck or killed too much.
 I was only able to do that in the later parts of the game.
 The final act of the game, thankfully, is really worth it, given the ridiculous deaths and hurdles the game throws at you.
 For example, SPOILER ALERT! a lady scientist writes a code on your arms for opening an electronically sealed door.
 There is a part of the code that is smudged.
 I couldn’t figure out if it was a number or a letter.
 I got stuck.
 For days.
 END OF SPOILER I didn’t want to cheat, so I tried figuring it out myself.
 I eventually did, on the third day—sorry for being dumb.
 Indeed, if you get stuck, there are no other ways but to retry until you get things right yourself.

 There are several kinds of puzzles you can enjoy or loathe, depending on your mood and disposition.
 There are certain parts of the game that are outrageously enjoyable, for example, SPOILER ALERT! the hide-and-seek portions.
 They were fun and show you how great the game can be.
-END OF SPOILER Consistency, though, is what this game is lacking; sometimes the game is unfair.
-You have to suffer several deaths without having the faintest clue what should you do in order to progress.
+END OF SPOILER Consistency, though, is what this game is lacking; sometimes the puzzles are straightforward, sometimes they are unreasonable.
+You have to suffer several deaths without having the faintest clue on what you should do in order to progress.

-The immersion suffers a lot in this game, not because the game is badly designed, but because of how limiting the genre can be.
+The immersion suffers a lot in this game, not because the game is badly designed, but because of how limited the genre is.
 There is only so much you can do in an FMV-based game, actually.
 If you are already into these kinds of games, buy this immediately.
 If you are not, I suggest you let this pass, especially if you haven’t played the original (or played it and hated it).

 Hysteria Project 2 did exceed my expectations.
 It is unfair for it to be judged in line with other Minis.
 This took a rather outdated or, dare I say, obsolete genre and worked it into a polished and playable game.
 I think Hysteria Project 2 hit the limit of what the genre could offer in this modern age; still, that isn’t much to be impressed by.
 Nevertheless, it’s a good game, withstanding the genre’s inherent problems.